ephread/Instructions/README.md

 For more information about the skip mechanism, you can check the `Example/` directory.

 #### Piloting the flow from the code
-Should you ever need to programmatically show the coach mark, `CoachMarkController` also provides the following method:
+Should you ever need to programmatically show the coach mark, `CoachMarkController.flow` also provides the following method:

 ```swift
 func showNext(numberOfCoachMarksToSkip numberToSkip: Int = 0)